port-labs/port-docs/docs/guides-and-tutorials/resolve-pagerduty-incident.md

 Let's test our action flow:
 1. Head over to your Port organization.
 2. Navigate to the `Self-service` tab.
-3. Find the new action `ACTION_NAME` and press `Execute`.
+3. Find the new `Resolve Incident` action and press `Execute`.
 4. Fill the PagerDuty Incident you would like to resolve and press `Execute`.
-5. Go to your Slack workspace and make sure the incident channel was archived.
+5. Go to your Slack workspace and make sure the incident channel received a new message with the resolution details.
 6. Head over to your Github repository and make sure the issue was closed.
 7. Navigate to your [PagerDuty Incidents](https://app.getport.io/pagerdutyIncidents) entities page.
 Make sure the incident's status changed to `resolved`.